-It turned out that the day did, in fact, turn out to be a “catastrophic fire danger” day.
+It turned out that the day did, in fact, end up being a “catastrophic fire danger” day.
 As a result, pretty much all of the visitor attractions on the island were closed.
 It wasn’t a big surprise; it was dry, and blisteringly hot.
 We had waited until mid-morning, to phone around and check the status of various attractions, so decided to head out for a drive along the island’s north coast which was supposed to be stunning.
 The Hertz representative had told us very clearly that the car was not insured on gravel roads, so we elected to just drive very carefully on those bits.

 We headed north, along little winding country roads, towards Snelling Beach.
 I don’t think we saw another car the entire time until we got there, although we did stop several times and get out to admire the beautiful views.
 The other tourists were clearly missing out!
 We spent a little time admiring Snelling Beach, where a number of others were braving the scorching sun, before retreating to the car and driving eastwards along the coast to Stokes Bay.